CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 ```
 </div>

-Additionally we can bake in some protection by checking that this button corrispondes with the enteded target.
+Additionally we can bake in some protection by checking that this button corresponds with the intended target form.
 We will
 require that users of the directive pass in the name of the intended form.
 Then we check it against the name of the form
-that require found `errors-submit='form-name'`
+that require found `errors-submit='form-name'`.

 This leaves us with:

 <div data-toggle></div>
 <div data-toggle-TS-JS>